Somai v. City of Bedford

 In cooperation with the Legal Aid Society of Cleveland, we have filed a complaint on behalf of Ms. Somai in federal district court against the City of Bedford, challenging the constitutionality of the CANO.

-Our Complaint assets a facial and as-applied challenge to Bedford’s CANO.
+Our Complaint asserts a facial and as-applied challenge to Bedford’s CANO.
 The law violates the First Amendment right of plaintiff and others to petition the government by penalizing them for calling the police.
 It violates their Procedural Due Process rights by denying them notice and an opportunity to contest the penalties flowing from the law.
 And it was enacted and enforced to discriminate, and has the impact of discriminating, against women, people of color, and people with disabilities in violation of the Equal Protection Clause and the Federal Fair Housing Act.

 Ms. Somai’s eviction hearing was set for February 22, 2019, and we filed our complaint in U.S. District Court for the Northern District of Ohio on February 20.
 The state court voluntarily stayed the eviction proceedings.
 Ms. Somai remains in her home, but also remains subject to the nuisance law.